Cactoidal/Stardust/contracts/README.md

 ## Day 2

 Now that we have a smart contract, we know what kind of data the game needs to track every time someone starts playing.
 Have they deployed at least 1 gas depot?
 What ships do they have, what are their characteristics, where are they located?
 How much game currency and gas do they have?
+What are the prices of goods and commodities on the different chains?

 We also know the main actions a player can take:  minting a pilot, loading the ship's cargo bay, choosing a destination galaxy, warping, and upgrading the ship.